 So what are the advantages of hard money lending?

 Finally, don’t forget your own assets.
 But what assets can you use?
-Well, you may not have any extra cash lying around but there are other areas of finance that you can access.
+You may not have any extra cash lying around, but there are other areas of finance that you can access.

-Your Independent Retirement Account (IRA) could be an option.
-Although there are tax penalties if you draw from this before the age of 59.5, the cost does not apply to a first time home buyer.
+Your Individual Retirement Account (IRA) could be an option.
+(Trivia: A June 2021 check of the IRS website found that agency defining IRA to stand for Individual Retirement Arrangements rather than Accounts.)
+Although there are tax penalties if you draw from this before the age of 59.5, the cost does not apply to a first-time home buyer.
 In this scenario, you could borrow up to $10,000 to buy a house you intend to flip.
 Of course, taking money from your IRA can hurt its growth potential in the long run.

 If you have a personal or business credit card, you could also consider using it as a way to finance a home to flip.
-You should only use this option if you can pay the credit card off quickly as the interest rate attached to them can be between 18 to 20 percent.
+You should only use this option if you can pay the credit card off quickly as the interest rate attached to credit cards can be between 18% and 20%.
 Here is a comparison of the top personal credit cards along with user reviews.

-If you already own a home that has some equity built in it then you can use that to generate funds.
-A home equity line of credit is basically taking out a second mortgage as you will also be repaying it over a fixed term, often with a fixed rate of interest.
+If you already own a home that has some equity built up, you can use that to generate funds.
+A home equity line of credit is basically taking out a second mortgage.
+You will be repaying it over a fixed term, often with a fixed rate of interest.
 Bear in mind, if you do choose this route, your home will act as collateral.
 You risk foreclosure and the loss of your house if you do fall behind in payment.
-However, if you are confident in your ability to flip a house, it could give you the capital you need to jump start a new stream of revenue.
+But if you are confident you can flip a house, this line of credit could give you the capital you need to jump start a new stream of revenue.

 These are 5 ways you can finance house flipping.
 Whether you opt for private investors, a traditional loan, crowdfunding, hard money lending, your own resources, or a combination, you have plenty of options.
 House flipping is not only for the rich but also for the resourceful!
 The key is finding the right solution for your unique needs.